 ConCorda Chamber Music Course for Strings

-We are however, excited to be able to return to some face-to-face activity this year and will be holding a non-residential ConCorda across multiple sites from the 26 – 31 July.
+We were however, excited to be able to return to some face-to-face activity this year and we were able to hold a non-residential ConCorda across multiple sites from the 26 – 31 July.

-Activities will be as close to a regular year at ConCorda as possible, with participants taking part in small chamber ensembles, a chamber orchestra, and creative expression sessions, all tutored by our Artistic Staff.
-The course will culminate in a series of performances, filmed and streamed on Zoom.
-All activities will be compliant with Covid-19 guidelines at the time of the course.
+We set up ConCorda centres in Cork and Dublin, and activities were as close to a regular year at ConCorda as possible, with participants taking part in small chamber ensembles, a chamber orchestra, and creative expression sessions, all tutored by our Artistic Staff.
+The course culminated in a series of performances, filmed and these will be streamed on Zoom.

 Eligibilty and application procedures will remain the same and can be found here.